Network Working Group R. Raymond

 compatibility.
 Compliance can be verified with unit tests able to

-object contract to remain fixed to expected behaviors and not break
+contract to remain fixed to expected behaviors and not break (unless

-current version of the API regardless of any extensions, unless
+current version of the API regardless of any extensions.
+This is

-SDP may be unaware what those additional feature behaviors imply or
+unaware what those additional feature behaviors imply or require as a

 5.2.3.
 Faster Reaction Time To Issues